Slimex Review - Does This Fat Burner Actually Work?

-We’re hearing a lot of buzz about Slimex.
-We decided to dig deep into the ingredients, side effects, customer service and scientific research.
+We hear a lot of buzz about Slimex.
+We decided to dig deep into the ingredients, side effects, and scientific research to see what’s up.
 We took hundreds of customer comments into consideration.
 Then, we condensed and refined to give you the info you need.

 What is Slimex?

 First off Slimex is a fat burner containing sibutramine hydrochloride.
 The recommended serving is two capsules per day, supposedly increasing metabolism, fat burn, and weight-loss.
 The convenient package makes it easy to take anywhere.

 There’s limited information about when Slimex hit the market, but we found several overseas companies claiming the product as their own.
 We like that we found some favorable customer comments and it seems to be affordable, but read on…

 The first thing we found interesting was the effectiveness of Slimex ingredients or lack thereof.
 “The main ingredient sibutramine has been linked to increasing metabolism for some, but not for all,” said our Research Editor.
 “It also has been shown to cause negative reactions.”

 - “I was surprised to see this supplement contained an ingredient the FDA banned in 2010,” commented a customer.